-This example uses mysqlbackup to make an incremental backup of a MySQL server, including all databases and tables.
+These examples use mysqlbackup to make an incremental backup of a MySQL server, including all databases and tables.
 We show two alternatives, one using the --incremental-base option and the other using the --start-lsn option.

 With the --incremental-base option, you do not have to keep track of LSN values between one backup and the next.
-Instead, you can just specify the backup directory of the previous backup (either full or incremental), and mysqlbackup figures out the starting point for this backup based on the metadata of the earlier one.
+Instead, you can do one of the following:

+- Tell mysqlbackup to query the end_lsn value from the last successful non-TTS backup as recorded in the backup_history table on the server using --incremental-base=history:last_backup or history:last_full_backup (for release 4.1.5 and later). - Advanced: For directory backups, specify the directory of the previous backup (either full or incremental) with --incremental-base=dir:directory_path, and mysqlbackup will figure out the starting point for this backup based on the metadata of the earlier one.
 Because you need a known set of directory names, you might want to use hardcoded names or generate a sequence of names in your own backup script, rather than using the --with-timestamp option.

-Note that even if your last backup was a single-file, you can still use --incremental-base by specifying for dir:directory_path the location of the temporary directory you supplied with the --backup-dir option during the full backup:
+If your last backup was a single-file, you can still use --incremental-base=dir:directory_path to provide the location of the temporary directory you supplied with the --backup-dir option during the last backup